 How to be Successful

-The best advice is to aim to maintain a constant level of effort throughout the course; the first year of A level is intended to bridge the gap between GCSE and advanced level Biology.
-It is a key year in which many of the foundations required for future success are laid.
+The best advice is to aim to maintain a constant level of effort throughout the course; the first year of A level is a key year in which the topics studied lay the foundations required to understand the more complex biological processes covered in the second year.

 Teaching in the Biology department is provided by a highly experienced and committed team of teachers.